Banner image: Ubisoft North America

 It's very easy to counter Lesion.
 His traps, the Gu Mines, can be easily destroyed by shooting at them.
 We are talking of a non-bulletproof device, so dealing with it is quite easy.
 Nevertheless, that will reveal your position to the defenders, who will potentially hear you shooting at the trap.

 Twitch is Lesion's best counter, as her special drone can get rid of the device very easily with one of its tasers.
-IQ is another counter, as her Electronics Detector can spot Lesion's, Gu Mines.
+Brava can also be used to hack Lesion's mines.
 Meanwhile, Thatcher's EMPs will disable the small device.

 Best Lesion skins in Rainbow Six Siege